Gongsun Hong: Appointment speech in the Shiji

-Speech

-Referring to a typical golden age of the remote past in which the populace was naturally good, reminiscent of Lu Jia and Jia Yi he derides the practice of the Qin (that is, its penalties) as inadequate, stressing the Confucian values of sincerity, humaneness (ren), righteousness (yi), and moderation (li), but also intellectual judgement (zhi) as the means of effective authority.
+Referring to a typical golden age of the remote past in which the populace was naturally good, reminiscent of Lu Jia and Jia Yi, Gongsun's speech to the court derides the practice of the Qin (that is, its penalties) as inadequate, stressing the Confucian values of sincerity, humaneness (ren), righteousness (yi), and moderation (li), but also intellectual judgement (zhi) as the means of effective authority.
 In what may have been the first time in history he evoked the Duke of Zhou (Zhou Gong) in his argument.
 As an influence on the basics of Confucianism, his stress on guidance through music (which Dong also stressed), li, and the habits of living is notable, while on the other hand he lacked Dong's cosmology.

-Following this he gave a thinly veiled discourse on the "fundamentals of government" drawn seemingly straight from the Han Feizi; referring to the techniques (Shu) of government (originating in Shen Buhai), recommending firm personal control of the government, and "monopolization of the handles which control life" (Han Fei's Two Handles of reward and punishment).
-His discourse was rated low by the Ceremonial Superintendent, but among the top by the Emperor; though it may have been simple compared with Dong's, Sima writes that it was still very elegant.
+Following this Sima Qian portrays him as giving a thinly veiled discourse on the "fundamentals of government" drawn seemingly straight from the Han Feizi (see Chapter 43), referring to the techniques (Shu) of government (associated with Shen Buhai): recommending firm personal control of the government, and "monopolization of the handles which control life" (Han Feizi's Chapter 7 The Two Handles, including a rewards and punishment doctrine like Shang Yang).
+His discourse was rated low by the Ceremonial Superintendent, but among the top by the Emperor; though it may have been simple compared with Dong's, Sima Qian writes that it was still very elegant.

-Gongsun thereby attained the title of academician, leading Dong to claims that he attained high office from the autocratic Emperor through flattery.
-While Dong did not attain high office, the Han Shu records that Dong's career was still distinguished through the same call to service.
-Gongsun tried hard to sideline Dong, and would ultimately see his banishing, probably between 126-121BC.
-By making him chancellor of Weifang, Gongsun effectively prompted Dong's partial retirement from political life, probably paving the way for Gongsun's appropriation and usage of some of his proposals (namely the imperial examination), replacing them with more elaborate proposals.
-However, Gongsun still apparently preferred Dong's teachings to that of the Scholar Jiang of Xiaqiu.